Nhanpt17/Backend_E-commerce-course/README.md

 spring.security.oauth2.client.registration.facebook.client-secret=<your client secret>
 ```

-If not, leave them blank — the backend will still work locally.
+If you don’t use OAuth locally, you can leave them blank.

 ---

 ## 📧 4.
 Email Configuration (SMTP)

-If the project uses email features, set your credentials:
+If the project sends emails, configure your email:

 ```properties
 spring.mail.username=<your email>